keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

     for a comprehensive reference to all resources defined for Keptn.

-* KLT is not a continuous delivery tool because it does not provide promotion.
+* KLT is not a delivery tool
+  because it does not deploy applications.
   Instead, it works with standard deployment tools such as ArgoCD, Flux, even `kubectl -- apply`.
   KLT then prevents the scheduling and deployment